moazfarrukh/simple-chat-app/README.md

 - **Enhanced Security**: Implement proper authentication with username/password, JWT tokens, and message encryption
 - **Advanced Features**: Add support for private messaging, multiple chat rooms, and file sharing
+- **Message Status**: Implement read/unread receipts to show when messages are delivered and seen
 - **Responsive Design**: Improve the UI with a responsive design that works well on mobile devices
 - **Scalability**: Implement a more scalable architecture using Redis for session management and message queuing